jurstu/HostileHosting/README.md

 - [ ] protect for
     - [X] path traversal with ../../../
     - [ ] symbolic links downloads (link pointing to /home/user/.ssh/id_rsa)

+- [ ] Quality of life additions
+    - [ ] show weight of the file on the list
+    - [ ] view without downloading - videos, text, audio